 Superannuation or ‘super’ is a way to save for the future and likely to be one of your biggest investments.
-It’s an investment in your future, a ‘tax structure’ with highly favourable tax rates, designed to encourage you to save for your retirement and help support your lifestyle when you stop working.
-For many Australians, it is the key to a secure and financially independent retirement.
+It’s designed to encourage you to save for your retirement and help support your lifestyle when you stop working.
+For many Australians, it is the key to a secure and financially independent lifestyle in retirement.

 How does your Super Grow

 Three things primarily contribute to the growth of your super;

 - Employer Contributions – Super is partly compulsory in that employers must contribute the standard rate of their employees’ salary into a super fund